 Disadvantages of PRINCE2 training

 PRINCE2 is a process-based methodology.
 In my experience, that means the training courses don’t cover project management skills.
+PRINCE2 7 does attempt to address this and there is a whole chapter on people.

 If you have a solid understanding of project management processes, and already work within a framework, then I would put the time towards a skills-based course instead.
 Unless you need the certification as a way to boost your CV or resume.